kojalowicz/spa/README.md

 ## Deploy environment

-Run `vagrant up` for a set-up environment.
+Run `./nike_runner` for a set-up environment.
     In environment your application will be downloaded from git repository then built, tested, containerized, published in the docker registry and on the end run.

-# Stop environment

-Run `vagrant halt` for a stop environment.
-    To run it again just run `vagrant up`.

 # Turn it down environment

-Run `vagrant destroy` for a turn it down environment.
+Run `./nike_runner down` for a turn it down environment.

 # Connect to a virtual machine

-Run `vagrant ssh` for connect to virtual machine with your application.
+Run `./nike_runner test` on to test your application.